Our Team

 Ms. Woodworth serves as the Controller for Seventh Generation Fund and is responsible for recording and reporting all grant expenses, as well as providing technical assistance to SGF affiliates and projects as appropriate.
 She has a BA, Special Major New College, from San Jose State University.

-Alice has 30 years of experience as a bookkeeper and manager of information services for businesses and nonprofit organizations, and has served as a development director, campaign treasurer, and library acquisitions manager.
-She is a grandmother, a fiber artist, an herb gardener, and currently serves on the board of directors for Democracy Unlimited of Humboldt County.
+Alice has 40 years of experience as a bookkeeper and manager of information services for businesses and nonprofit organizations, and has served as a development director, campaign treasurer, and library acquisitions manager.
+She is a grandmother, a fiber artist, an herb gardener.

 Photo Credit: Hulleah Tsinhnahjinnie (Seminole/Muscogee/Dine’)